Have you heard the news? Google Penguin is officially part of core search algorithm.

 Preparing your link profile audit (and tools you should use)

-You have all the info regarding the disavow tool, disavow file as well as why we should use them.
-But, we still need to differentiate bad links from good links.
+You have all the info regarding the disavow tool, disavow file as well as why you should use them.
+But, you still need to differentiate bad links from good links.

 In order to do this, we need to perform a thorough link profile audit.

 First of all, you should extract all the link info by using one of the best SEO tools on the market.